EVORA-project/evora-ontology/models/docs/Fungus.md

     multivalued: false
   provider:
     name: provider
-    description: A provider of this product or service, as a specific organization
+    description: A provider of this product or service, as a specific organization.
     title: provider
     from_schema: https://w3id.org/evorao/
     exact_mappings: